aletheon/eleutherios-website/README.md

 ![1b](./src/assets/1b.png)

-It does this by decoupling or scaling the customer request, forum or conversation, that the vertical domain or service layer is having with one another.
+Eleutherios decouples or scales the customer request, forum or conversation, that the vertical domain or service layer is having with one another.

 ![2b](./src/assets/2b.png)